In his astute post “‘Native experience’ vs styling select boxes”, Bruce Lawson correctly identified a common tension in the web world:

 In terms of aesthetics (addressing arguments 1, 2, and 3), I understand where you’re coming from.
-Native controls are not the most appealing things, but they are familiar to your users.
+Browser-delivered UI controls are not the most appealing things, but they are familiar to your users.
 A

 select box they see on your site that looks like the one they see on Wikipedia or their banking site will be immediately recognizable.
 Sure, the looks and feel may differ from browser to browser, but most people use only a small number of browsers throughout the day—at work, at home, on their device—and if you want to ensure the design of a form control feels “right” in the browser they are using, sometimes it’s best to let go of that control.

 Assuming it is, we then have the question of which operating system to model the control after.
 Or maybe you want to offer a different take on the control based on the operating system your user is using.
 In that case, we may need to multiply the original estimate by the number of operating systems you want to support.
 But it’s worth noting that, in the Android world, different device manufacturers often “skin” the operating system to look different from other ones.
 Sometimes they even do it on a device-by-device basis.
 We’ll need to figure out which ones you want to include in your platform-like control matrix and multiply the estimate accordingly.

 Then there’s maintenance.
 We’ll need to test these platform-like controls on each of their corresponding platforms and test the script that determines which experience gets delivered to which device to make sure we’re not accidentally sending the wrong experience.
 We’ll also need to test the delivery script on every other browser in our test matrix to ensure it is not causing issues there.